profK/SFPhysics/README.md

     https://www.nuget.org/packages/SFPhysics/
     https://www.nuget.org/packages/SFML_VS2019/
 3. include <SFML/Graphics.hpp>  and <SFPhysics.h> in your main file
+4. The physics simualtion is controlled by a World object.
+Use the PhysicsShape classes (PhysicsCircle, PhysicsRectangle, PhysicsConvexPolygon and PhysicsSprite) to create SFML drawable objects that participate in the physics simulation and add them to the world with World.AddPhysicsBody.
+5. In your SFML render loop, "tick' the physics simulation by calling World.UpdatePhysics(elapsedMS) where elapsedMS is the miliseconds since the last physics update call.
+6. Render your PhysicsShapes by using PhysicsShape.getShape() to retrieve an SFML drawable.

-4. Below is a "Hello Physics" example of a ball bouncing off a floor:
+Below is a "Hello Physics" example of a ball bouncing off a floor:

 ```
 // HelloPhysics.cpp : This file contains the 'main' function.
 Program execution begins and ends there.